Opel Mokka

 The Opel Mokka is a subcompact crossover SUV that has been produced by German automaker Opel since 2012.
 Sales began with the model year of 2013, at the end of 2012.
-The first generation was developed by GM Korea as the U200 Chevrolet Trax.
-Between 2016 and 2019, the Opel Mokka was renamed the Mokka X. It is also sold under the Vauxhall brand in the United Kingdom.
-The Buick Encore sold in North America and in China was also derived from the Trax but the lines diverged after Opel became part of Stellantis.
+The first generation was developed by GM Korea as the Buick Encore.
+The facelifted Opel Mokka was marketed as the Mokka X, before reverting to Mokka for the second generation.
+It is also sold under the Vauxhall brand in the United Kingdom.
+The Chevrolet Trax "sold in North America, Australia and South America" was also derived from the Buick Encore but the lines diverged after Opel became part of Stellantis.

 The second generation Mokka was launched in 2020 after a brief hiatus.
 It marked the switch to PSA platform, after the acquisition of Opel and Vauxhall brands in 2017.
-It was renamed back to Mokka, ditching the 'X' suffix.

-First generation (J13; 2012)
+Mokka A (J13; 2012)

 The Mokka was positioned below the Antara and the Zafira Tourer in the Opel line-up, and was available in both front wheel and four wheel drive versions.
 The Mokka name derives from the small, round coffee beans of the Coffea Arabica variety.
-The Mokka is based on GM's Gamma II platform.
+The Mokka A is based on GM's Gamma II platform.

 The four wheel drive option was an intelligent AWD system that maintains 100% drive at the front wheels until the system detects slip, fast starts or tight cornering, in which case it can send up to 50% of torque to the rear wheels.

 Production and sales started in autumn of 2012.
 By February 2013, Opel had over 80,000 Mokka orders, and after two months 100,000 orders.
 By October 2014, over 300,000 Mokkas were ordered in Europe.
 In January 2016, Opel announced 500,000 firm orders for Mokka overall.

 In 2019, Opel ceased production of the first generation Mokka as part of Opel/Vauxhall's full switch to Groupe PSA car platforms.
-The vehicle is still sold under the Buick marque.
+However, it remained in production by GM Korea as the Buick Encore for North America until the Encore was discontinued in 2022.

-The Mokka (and Encore) are derived from the Chevrolet/Holden Trax, but are given their own sheet metal and trim.
+The Chevrolet/Holden Trax is derived from the Mokka (and Encore), only with unique sheet metal and trim.

 Facelift

 In April 2016, Opel and Vauxhall unveiled an updated version of the Mokka for the model year of 2017, designated as the Mokka X, which went on sale in the end of 2016.
-The new Mokka X sports a facelift with sleeker headlights, restyled bumpers, new LED tail lights, and a revised interior with an all new dash, instrument cluster, and center stack.
+The new Mokka X received a facelift with new headlights, restyled bumpers, new LED tail lights, and a revised interior with an all new dashboard, instrument cluster, and centre stack.
 The more powerful optional 152 PS petrol engine was also introduced with the Mokka X.